heiltutanvidare/heiltutanvidare/README.md

 ### Hi!
 My name is Vidar 🤓
+---
+📰👨🏻‍💻
 I am a front-end developer & graphic designer based in Norway.

 Editorial- and print design led me to front-end development where I strifes to achieve the skills needed to help editorial teams tell engaging stories in the digital media.
 I am is passionate about design, technology the importance of quality journalism.

-## More information will arrive on this location shortly